carlos-a-g-h/snes9x-anylinux-appimage/README.md

 The Snes9x official github repository already has appimages on their upstream, but these appimages do not run on older systems, and that is the reason why I made this repository

-#### Internal scripts and programs
+### Internal scripts and programs

-This AppImage has internal scripts and programs, that can be launched by calling them as commandline arguments
+This AppImage has internal scripts and programs that can be launched by calling them as commandline arguments

 ```
 ./Snes9x.AppImage [Program]